vinceimbat/vinceimbat/content/lms/2023-10 monthly report.md

 ---
 # Summary

-## Epistolary Essays on Walking

-I mentioned in previous months that Jesa Suganob and I are collaborating on a writing project exploring walking through epistolary essays.
-On October, we finished revising all our essays and sent them to each other.
-We've began exchanging impressions about each other's work and are currently discussing how best to move the project forward.
-I can't wait where this collaboration will take us.
-Wherever it goes, you'll be the first to know.
+Jesa and I have finished revising all our essays and sent them to each other.
+We've exchanged our initial impressions about each other's work and considered our options moving forward.

-If you're curious to see what an epistolary essay on walking looks like, here's an example: [[essays/2023-09-02 letter to j|2023-09-02 letter to J]].

-## TLW

 I published two issues of The Long Walk last October 2023.
-In case you missed them, here they are:
 - [[poems/a midsummer rain in lb|A Midsummer Rain in LB]] (poem)
 - [[thoughts/approach life with humor|Approach life with humor]] (note)

-## Photography via Darktable

-Inspired by the solar punk artists behind [Hundred Rabbits](https://100r.co/site/home.html) I'm starting to veer away from expensive subscription-based photography software in lieu of free and open-source software like Darktable.
-It's surprisingly easy to use and arguable even more powerful than Lightroom.
-The photos from my recent trip to Bohol, which I shared on Instagram and [[essays/uman 2023-09|last month's issue of Uman]], were edited in Darktable.
+Inspired by the solar punk artists behind [Hundred Rabbits](https://100r.co/site/home.html) I started to explore  free and open-source software like [Darktable](https://www.darktable.org/).
+I used it to edit photos from my recent trip to Bohol, which I shared on Instagram and [[essays/uman 2023-09|last month's issue of Uman]].

-## Walking Baguio

-This month I went back home to Pangasinan.
-I try to visit my family (that includes my dogs) every four months for around a couple of weeks.
-On this return, I also visited my sister and her kids in Baguio.
-I spent an entire day walking the streets I used to walk a lot at as a young pastor to the Deaf more than ten years ago.
+I went back home to Pangasinan, and I also visited my sister and her kids in Baguio.
+On October 15, a Sunday, I spent the morning walking from Engineer's Hill to Magsaysay Ave. in search of a Middle-Eastern restaurant.
+Alas I came too early; the beef won't be ready until lunch time.
+To kill time, I walked to and from the Bell Church.
+This walk led me down memory lane.
+This walk and my entire stay at Baguio made me realize that more than ten years after I left the church without saying goodbye to any of the friends and family I made there, I still grieve this loss.

-[Photo of my old room at Villalon Street]

-[Photo of Future Diner]

-[Photo of Callalily Street]

-For some reason, this particular walk was emotionally difficult.
-I realized that I was still harboring some grief from leaving my childhood religion, one activated by walking on the same paths I walked to before.

-It was a painful walk, but one which I knew had to happen.
-One day, I plan on re-walking not just this particular route but all the routes I used to walk at in the past.
-I have walked almost all the streets of Baguio before and I intend to do so one day with a different mind.

-## Free Religion

-## Rem

-This month, my friends and Rem Tananuan's family remembered him one year after his departure.
-I wrote extensively last year about this event, which I consider one of the greatest losses of my life.
-Rem was and still is the best friend I have ever had and his influence on my work, particularly on my poetry, views on writing, and spirituality is strong.
-He is in every poem I write, perhaps even in this essay.
+After leaving Baguio, I finally accepted that I could no longer go through this long postponed grieving process alone.
+I knew I needed help, so I reached out to [[thoughts/andrew j. brown|Andrew J. Brown]] via email, which he generously returned with advice on how to begin embracing a free and creative religious existence.

-With a few friends, we visited his mother and family at their house at Batangas on a day spent chatting, sharing food, playing video games, and communing with his library.
+With a few friends, I also visited Tita Cora and Rem's family at their house at Batangas to remember Rem's first death anniversary.
+The day was spent chatting, sharing food, playing video games, and communing with Rem's library.

-Long before he left, Rem told his brother to homeschool Jai, his son.
-Jai has exhibited exeptional gifts that are way advance of his age.
-On the day of our visit, Jai sat on his uncle's chair coloring scribbles of planets he drew.

-[Photo of Jai]

-# Books

-On October, I finished reading [[literature/refusing heaven by jack gilbert|Refusing Heaven by Jack Gilbert]], which I enjoyed.

-I started reading [[literature/the existentialists survival guide marino|The Existentialist's Survival Guide by Marino]] and [[literature/bluets nelson|Bluets by Nelson]].

-In the morning, I read and savor one meditation from [[literature/being home norris and sibley|Being Home by Norris and Sibley]], a book I borrowed from Rem's library.

----
+***
 # Studies

 - Studied Git using the Udemy course.